monsursaleh/cars_inventory/README.md

 ## Limitation

-- Not using any databse
+- Not using any Databse only json store
 - UI/ UX improvemetns
 - Real life data shortage